Akshay-K8/Real-Time-Vehicle-Detection-and-Counting-System/README.md

-# 🚗 Vehicle Tracking and Counting System 🚦
+# 🚗 Real-Time Vehicle Detection and Counting System 🚦

-Welcome to the **Vehicle Tracking and Counting System** project!
+Welcome to the **Real-Time Vehicle Detection and Counting System** project!
 This project is designed to track and count vehicles like cars, trucks, buses, and bikes from a video feed using the **YOLOv5s** object detection model. 🚀

 ---